nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

        Expected: No student contacts filtered.
 Error details shown in the error message.

 2. Finding a student contact while the student contact list is being filtered.

+    1. Prerequisites: Filter the student contacts by attributes using the `find` command.

+    2. Test case: Similar to previous. <br>
+       Expected: Similar to previous.

+### Creating a group

+Command: `addgroup` <br>
+More information on usage: [addgroup command](UserGuide.html#create-a-group-addgroup)

+1. Adding a group that has yet to exist in ArchDuke.

+   1. Test case: `addgroup g/NUS` <br>
+      Expected: A group with the name `NUS` added to the group list.
+The group is added to the last index of the group list.
+      The group card appeared at the last in the list.
+The details of the added group is shown in the success message.

+   2. Test case: `addgroup g/NUS Fintech Club g/NUS` <br>
+      Expected: A group with the name `NUS` added to the group list.
+The group `NUS Fintech Club` is not added to the group list.
+      This is because only the last occurrence of the parameter will be taken.

+   4. Other incorrect add group commands to try: `addgroup`, `addgroup g/` <br>
+      Expected: No group added.
+Error details shown in the error message.

+4. Adding a group that already exist in ArchDuke.

+   1. Prerequisite: There exists a group with the group name `NUS Fintech Society` (case-insensitive).

+   2. Test case: `addgroup g/NUS Fintech Society` <br>
+      Expected: No group added because the group with the exact same name already exists.
+      Error details shown in the error message.

+   3. Test case: `addgroup g/nus fintech society` <br>
+      Expected: No group added because the group with the same name but different case already exists.
+      Error details shown in the error message.

+### Deleting a group

+Command: `delgroup` <br>
+More information on usage: [delgroup command](UserGuide.html#delete-a-group-delgroup)

+1. Deleting a group that exists in ArchDuke.

+   1. Prerequisite: There exists a group with the group name `NUS Data Science Society` in ArchDuke.

+   2. Test case: `delgroup g/NUS Data Science Society` <br>
+      Expected: The group with the name `NUS Data Science Society` (case-insensitive) deleted from the group list.
+      The group card disappeared from the group list.
+The details of the deleted group is shown in the success message.

+   3. Other incorrect delete group commands to try: `delgroup`, `delgroup g/`, `delgroup t/` etc.
+      Expected: No group deleted from the group list.
+Error details shown in the error message.

+2. Deleting a group that does not exist in ArchDuke.

+   1. Prerequisite: There exists no group with the group name `NUSSU` (case-insensitive) in ArchDuke.

+   2. Test case: `delgroup g/NUSSU` <br>
+      Expected: No group deleted from the group list.
+Error details shown in the error message.

 ### Saving data